kevinfarrugia/react-recipes/recipes/children-props.md

 # Passing props to `this.props.children`

-You want your component to augment all its children with some properties.
+You want your component to augment all its children with some props.
 To do so you can use `React.Children.map` and `React.cloneElement`, like so:

 ```jsx